ahmediq-git/p06-Opensource_Backend/Prototype/readme.md

 #### A. Cargo
 Cargo is a package manager for rust.
 The install process is documented here: https://doc.rust-lang.org/cargo/getting-started/installation.html .
 The command "cargo run" in the server directory is used to start the server.
 #### B. Rust binaries
 We have uploaded two executable binaries to the releases section of the repository.
-The binary suitable for your OS can be downloaded and after moving to the directory where it is the command "{binary_name}" will start the server.
+The binary suitable for your OS can be downloaded and after moving to the directory where it is,  the command "{binary_name}" will start the server.
 Currently the binary is limited to Linux and Mac systems due to limitations with the zlib library that is core to the embedded database we utilize.
 #### C. Containerized Solution
 A Containerized server instance avoids any external library management problems however the creation of a Containerized server is a difficult task and hence is projected to be completed in the future.